Neutrino mass and kinetic gravity braiding degeneracies

 where the dot denotes the derivative with respect to the cosmic time, $H$ is the Hubble parameter, and the matter and radiation densities obey standard fluid equations.
 The density and pressure of the Galileon field are given by:

 The scalar field equation (\ref{Galileon_equation}) becomes,

 In the rest of this work we consider the $n$KGB model \cite{Kimura:2010di}:

 where $g$ is a dimensionless constant that controls the strength of the braiding and $\Lambda$ has dimensions of energy weighted by the Hubble constant and the Planck mass such that $\Lambda^{4n-1} = H_{0}^{2n} M_{pl}^{2n-1}$ \cite{Bellini:2019syt}.
-The election $n=1$ corresponds to the covariant, cubic galileon, that is in big tension with ISW cross correlated to clustering data \cite{Renk:2017rzu}, but we included it here for completeness.
+Note that the l.h.s. of this later equation should be provided by a particle physics model, the pair $(\Lambda, n)$, whereas the r.h.s. is fixed by cosmology.
+As $n$ tends to infinity, the cosmological constant scale is $\Lambda = \sqrt{H_{0} \, M_{pl}} \approx 10^{-3} eV$, as in the $\Lambda CDM$ model, assuming a Hubble constant $H_0$ that matches observations.
+For smaller $n$, the scale of $\Lambda$ diminishes since it is suppressed by $n-$powers of the Planck's constant, say for $n=3$, $\Lambda = (H_{0}^{6} \, M_{pl}^{5})^{1/11} \approx 10^{-6} eV$ and for $n=1$, $\Lambda = (H_{0}^{2} \, M_{pl})^{1/3} \approx 10^{-13} eV$.
+Then, smaller $n$ aggravates the cosmological constant problem.
+However, from other theoretical and cosmological grounds such models could be of interest, see e.g. \cite{Deffayet:2010qz}.
+For example, the election $n=1$ corresponds to the covariant, cubic galileon, that is in big tension with ISW cross correlated to clustering data \cite{Renk:2017rzu}, but we included it here for completeness.

 $n$KGB models are interesting because the sound speed for scalar perturbations can be smaller or bigger than light velocity, see Eqs.
 (A.11)-(A.12) and subsequent paragraph of \cite{Deffayet:2010qz}, hence, its clustering properties are nontrivial; another important characteristic is the existence of an accelerated attractor exhibiting phantom behaviour in its evolution that tends to a de Sitter phase, as we will discuss below.
 In attractor phase and for models with $n > 1/2$, it has been proven that this model does not have ghosts and instabilities for the cosmological perturbations \cite{Deffayet:2010qz,Kimura:2011td}.
 Important for our work, their background and linear cosmological perturbations tend to the $\Lambda$CDM model for $n \rightarrow \infty$.
 Also, the sound speed of the tensor modes is equal to that of light since it is not affected by the braiding coupling, see the related discussion in Subsection 4.2 of \cite{Kobayashi:2019hrl}.
 Additionally, these models have a well-posed initial value problem and have a Vainshtein mechanism that recover GR at Solar System scales \cite{Deffayet:2010qz}.